timarkh/tsakorpus/docs/configuration.md

 * ``accidental_word_fields`` (optional) -- list with names of the word-level analysis fields that should not be taken into account in word searches, even if they are searchable in the sentences.
 For example, such a field might contain indication that a word precedes or follows a punctuation mark: it can be useful in sentence search, but hardly relevant for word search.
 Defaults to empty list.

 * ``keep_lemma_order`` (true/false; optional) -- determines whether the order of multiple analyses should be kept when a string with the lemmata is concatenated for displaying.
 Defaults to false.
 For example, if a word has 3 analyses with the lemmara B, A and B, ``false`` means that the output string of lemmata will look like A/B, and ``true``, B/A/B. The latter may be needed if multiple analyses actually refer to different parts of a graphic word, e.g. host and clitics if they are represented as a single token.

+* ``generate_dictionary`` (true/false; optional) -- determines whether a dictionary of lexemes should be generated at indexation time for each of the languages.
+If true, the dictionary is stored in the ``search/web_app/templates`` directory and could be accessed by clicking the red book glyph in the web interface.
+Defaults to false.

 * ``languages`` -- list of names of the languages used in the corpus.
 The order of the languages determines how they are encoded in the index (the code of the language is its index in this list) and, in the case of parallel corpora, in which order they are displayed within one parallel context.